learn-co-curriculum/phase-1-control-flow-lab/README.md

 }
 ```

-The big insight from reading the example test above is that the tests in the
+The big clue from reading the example test above is that the tests in the
 `indexTest.js` file are calling the functions that we write inside the
 `index.js` file.
 These tests pass arguments to our function.
 When this test
 passes an argument of `199` to our function, the `scuberGreetingForFeet`